 ECX offers two types of memberships:

-- Full Memberships: These are permanent and freely transferable.
-Full members can trade in any commodity.
+- Ordinary membership – A permanent and freely transferable membership.
+These members can trade in any commodity.

 According to the ECX website, full memberships are currently closed until further notice.